OnsElfekih/SalesSense/README.md

 python app.py
 ```

-Visit `http://localhost:5000` in your browser.
+Visit `http://localhost:8080` in your browser.
+(The app defaults to 8080, matching Cloud Run).

 ## 🌐 Deployment on Google Cloud Run